Geronimo Allan Jerome Acosta

 Krishna Lyn Delima

 Krishna finished the BS Applied Physics program in 2020.
 Her research focused on the characterization of the phonon density of states in a graphene junction with beyond nearest-neighbor interactions.
 Her stay in SanD helped her grow and improved her research and group dynamics skills through her weekly seminars and board games with her fellow labmates.
-She is now working as a data analyst for a mobile application marketing agency.
+She worked as a data analyst for a mobile application marketing agency for a few years before pursing an Erasmus Mundus Master's degree in Nanoscience and Nanotechnology.

 Raphael Dimacali